thriveweb/great-start-elc/content/pages/qk-portal.md

     - description: >-
         ##### Child Reflection Report

-        Educators prepare a Child Reflection Report at the end of each year for each child to provide parent a summary of their achievements against the Early Years Learning Framework Outcomes.
+        Educators prepare a Child Reflection Report at the end of each year for each child to provide parents with a summary of their achievements against the Early Years Learning Framework Outcomes.
       icon: /images/uploads/clipboard.svg
     - description: >-
         ##### Kindergarten Transition Statements